ChiefPilot/F3Swirly/README.md

 Usage
 -----
-Adding this control to your XCode project is straightforward :
+Adding this control to your XCode project is straightforward:

 1. Add the F3Swirly.h and F3Swirly.m files to your project
 2. Add a new blank subview to the nib, sized and positioned to match what the bar gauge should look like.
 3. In the properties inspector for this subview, change the class to "F3Swirly"
 4. Add an outlet to represent the control
 5. Add thresholds to describe the color, number of segments, textual label, etc. as needed.
 See the demo code for an example of how this is done.
 6. Update your code to set the value property as appropriate.

 Tips